Innovation and Learning Network

 An organization selected to participate in an Innovation Learning Network that fails to meet its obligations as a participant will lose its UP Designation and may forfeit its participation stipend.
 Organizations that do not meet the annual report requirement will lose their UP Designation.

-The Mass Cultural Council also reserves the right to revoke UP Designation in cases where it has concerns that an organization no longer represents the ideals of the Universal Participation Program.
+The Mass Cultural Council also reserves the right to revoke UP Designation in cases where it has concerns that an organization no longer represents the ideals of the UP Initiative.
 In such cases the Mass Cultural Council will first communicate its concerns to the organization and allow the organization the opportunity to respond and/or address the Mass Cultural Council’s concerns in order to maintain its status.
 If an organization does not address the Mass Cultural Council’s concerns it will lose its UP Designation.

 Questions?
 Contact Charles G. Baldwin, Program Officer, at 617-858-2739.